peterchast/S-P-Cookbook/posts/chocolate-chip-cookies.md

       in the vanilla.
 Scrape down the sides of the bowl with a rubber spatula as needed.
   - title: Incorporate dry ingredients
-    description: >-
-      Reduce the mixer speed to low; then add dry ingredients, and mix until just combined.
+    description: Reduce the mixer speed to low; then add dry ingredients, and mix until just combined.

-      (Unless you have a plastic guard that sits around the rim of the bowl, this will make a big mess at first, with flour flying everywhere.
-I found that carefully holding a dish towel around the top of the bowl helped a lot.)
   - title: Chocolate time!
     description: Add the chocolate chips, and mix briefly to incorporate.
   - title: Wrap & refrigerate